rinigus/osmscout-server/README.md

 protocol response has been used.

-## Valhalla API for routing, map matching, and other APIs
+## Valhalla API for routing, map matching, and other services

 Valhalla is interfaced by OSM Scout Server through Valhalla's C++ API and it exposes most of Valhalla's functionality via different path